top of page

 Building trust, alignment, and performance within a North American marketing team

-The team was operating as a working group rather than a fully aligned, high-performing team.
+The North American marketing team within a global manufacturing organization was operating as a working group rather than a fully aligned, high-performing team.
 While individuals were capable and committed, there was inconsistency in communication, collaboration, and how conflict was addressed.

 THE SITUATION